Kennyslaboratory/Ultimate-Hacker-Roadmap/Newbie Handbook/README.md

 -------
 ## What you should focus on:
-Web Application Hacking.
-Right now, the majority of work that Security Firms are contracted to test are Web Applications.
-Esspecually applications that are deployed to the Cloud, such as AWS, GCP, and Azure.
-You'll need to have very indepth knowledge of these technologies if you expect to claw your way into an Associate position at a security firm.
+If you want to become an Acossicate Penetration Tester then you should put 80% of your effort into **Web Application Hacking**.
+Right now, the majority of work that security firms are contracted to test are Web Applications.
+Esspecually applications that are deployed to the cloud, such as AWS, GCP, and Azure.
+You'll need to have very indepth knowledge of these technologies if you expect to claw your way into an Associate position at a security firm that hires penetration testers.

 ## The Framework of Understanding a Vulnerability
 Before you can move on to learning another vulnerability, you must fully understand it's following: